spatiotemporal-data/spatiotemporal-data.github.io/index.md

 </p>

 <p style="font-size: 14px; color: gray" align = "center">
 🔨 Identification of the dominant auto-correlations from time series through sparse autoregression.
-The sparsity constraint allows one to find the dominant auto-correlated time lags (e.g., $k=1,24,167,168$).
+The sparsity constraint allows one to find the dominant auto-correlated time lags.
 </p>

 <br>